HaronK/bd/doc/overview.md

 * Struct - has static structure (fixed number and count of the fields).
 * Simple - basic type: integer, double, etc.
 * Custom - templates that require specific treatment, i.e. c-strings.
-* Container - block of data with a fixed size that can be initialized/parsed with other template.
+* Container - block of data with a fixed size that can be initialized/parsed with other template(s).
+Container can be initialized with more than one template.
+In this case there will be several parallel block trees.

 #### Template hierarchy visitors